A Super Sequel.

 Brady was unusually subpar in the Patriots' 23-20 victory over Baltimore, throwing for 239 yards with two interceptions and, for the first time in 36 games, no TD passes.
 But he got some help from the Patriots' much-maligned defense, which made some crucial stops down the stretch.

-A few mistakes by the Ravens helped greatly, too, as Billy Cundiff shanked a 32-yard field goal attempt with 11 seconds left _ a few minutes after Lee Evans had a potential winning touchdown catch ripped out of his hands in the end zone.
+A few mistakes by the Ravens helped greatly, too, as Billy Cundiff shanked a 32-yard field goal attempt with 11 seconds left _ soon after Lee Evans had a potential winning touchdown catch ripped out of his hands in the end zone.

 New England last won the Super Bowl in 2005, a long drought after the Patriots took home Lombardi trophies three times in four years.
-There are only a handful of players left from that team, with guys like Corey Dillon, Tedy Bruschi and Rodney Harrison replaced by young up-and-comers such as Rob Gronkowski, Aaron Hernandez and Jerod Mayo.
+There are only a handful of players left from that team, with guys like Corey Dillon, Tedy Bruschi and Rodney Harrison replaced by young up-and-comers such as Mayo, Rob Gronkowski and Aaron Hernandez.

 The constants, though, are Brady and Bill Belichick.
 And that's been a winning combination for New England.